kubevirt-ui/kube-gateway-operator/README.md

 spec:
   apiURL: 'https://kubernetes.default.svc'
   route: oc-gate-proxy.apps-crc.testing
+  # serviceAccount fields are used to create a service account for the oc gate proxy.
+  # The proxy will run using this service account, it will be abale to
+  # proxy only requests available to this service account.
+Make sure to allow the
-  # use serviceAccount to create allow the proxy to access k8s resources
+  # proxy to access all k8s resources that the web application will consume.
-  # and proxy them the to users authenticating using JWT tokens.
   serviceAccountVerbs:
     - "get"
     - "watch"